 What this solves

-Step 1 — Set the holdout percentage
+Step 1 — Reserve a holdout on the flow

 Step 2 — Configure champion/challenger on the Score node